 Though photos convey a lot, we invite you to come see Lynnhurst Cemetery for yourself.
 You are welcome to visit the cemetery anytime or call us to schedule a guided tour.

-The Adair Oak takes its name from John Adair, one of Fountain City’s founders.
-He was instrumental at the Battle of King’s Mountain during the Revolutionary War, and he was among the first permanent settlers of Knox County.
+A large white oak is estimated to have been growing at Lynnhurst Cemetery since 1777.
+Called the Adair Oak, the tree takes its name from John Adair, one of Fountain City’s founders.
+He was instrumental at the Battle of King’s Mountain during the Revolutionary War and among the first permanent settlers of Knox County.
 He was also a delegate to the constitutional convention that founded the State of Tennessee in 1796.

 In recognition of his dedication to the patriot cause, in 1788, North Carolina granted John 640 acres in what is now Knox County.
-Our great white oak—the Adair Oak—marked the southeastern edge of that land.
+Our great white oak marked the southeastern edge of that land.
 John's burial site is located under the mighty oak's canopy and is marked with an upright marker that bears his name and military service during the Revolutionary War.

 We care about Knoxville